• Skip to primary navigation

 Keep in mind, these digital thermometers are meant for surface temps only but I've found them to be pretty accurate for low levels of hot oil even though that is not their original use.

 They cost about the same and there's no oil to clean off the thermometer!
-I have one listed below in my Amazon picks for this recipe.

 Can I reheat leftover Fried Apple Rings?

 Absolutely!
-If you happen to have any leftover apple rings-I doubt you will, save them in a zip-top plastic bag or container in the fridge to heat in your air fryer or microwave the next morning for breakfast!
+If you happen to have any leftover battered fried apple rings-I doubt you will, save them in a zip-top plastic bag or container in the fridge to heat in your air fryer or microwave the next morning for breakfast!
 When reheating one at a time, just 15 seconds on HIGH in the microwave ought to do it.
 For an air fryer, preheat it for 3 minutes, then cook on "air fry" for about 2 minutes.

 Find an apple festival near you and go!